rylabo/dialog-polyfill/README.md

 ### Installation

+This package needs to have several libraries loaded before it will work in IE:

+- [html5-shiv](https://github.com/aFarkas/html5shiv) - Allows HTML5 elements in IE8
+- [ie8](https://github.com/WebReflection/ie8) - Some browser specific DOM fixes for IE8
+- [dom4](https://github.com/WebReflection/dom4) - A cross-browser polyfill that aims for full DOM level 4 support in most major browsers

 You may optionally install via NPM or Bower-

-    $ npm install dialog-polyfill
+    $ npm install dialog-polyfill-ie8
-    $ bower install dialog-polyfill
+    $ bower install dialog-polyfill-ie8

 ### Supports

-This polyfill works on modern versions of all major browsers.
-It also supports IE9 and above.
+This polyfill aims to work in modern versions of all major browsers.
+It also supports IE8 and above.

 ### Steps